 Therefore, if you applied for the card as a Quebec resident and didn’t happen to receive the signup bonus upon spending $1,000 in the first three months, then you wouldn’t have any recourse to ask for those bonus miles to be deposited. 😉 And of course, nor would you have any recourse to ask for a $100 statement credit.

-After a cold year in the credit card marketplace, the welcome offers in Canada are slowly beginning to simmer again.
-The MBNA Alaska Airlines MasterCard is now offering a $100 statement credit along with 20,000–30,000 Alaska miles upon spending $1,000 in the first three months, which will more than offset your first year’s annual fee.
+The MBNA Alaska Airlines Mastercard is now offering a $100 statement credit along with 20,000–30,000 Alaska miles upon spending $1,000 in the first three months, which will more than offset your first year’s annual fee.

-It’s a great time to sign up for the card as a new customer or incorporate the offer into your ongoing MBNA strategy as you aim to build up your Alaska Mileage Plan balance and book one of their sweet spots before the program potentially undergoes changes in 2021.
+It’s a great time to sign up for the card as a new customer or incorporate the offer into your ongoing MBNA strategy as you aim to build up your Alaska Mileage Plan balance and book one of their sweet spots before the program implements changes later in 2021.